 Ex-VA doctor: Phoenix report a 'whitewash'

-Dr. Samuel Foote, a former clinic director for the VA in Phoenix, said a report by the department's inspector general appears designed to "minimize the scandal and protect its perpetrators rather than to provide the truth."
+Dr. Samuel Foote, a former clinic director for the VA in Phoenix, says a report by the department's inspector general appears designed to "minimize the scandal and protect its perpetrators rather than to provide the truth."